I'm sorry if you missed it, but this event already took place.

-Due to the tremendous interest in the solar eclipse, we will be giving out numbers, on a first-come, first-served basis, so that we can distribute the viewing glasses in a fair manner.
+Due to the tremendous interest in the solar eclipse, we will be giving out numbers on Monday at 1pm at the Halperin Building (no glasses are available at the West Harrison Branch), on a first-come, first-served basis, so that we can distribute the viewing glasses in a fair manner.
 We will also have information available on how to view the eclipse safely, using other means.
 Thank you for working with us to make this an educational and enjoyable event for all.

 View the rare total solar eclipse that will occur across North America with the path of totality traversing the continental United States from Oregon to South Carolina with Assistant Vice President of Westchester Amateur Astronomers, Claudia Parrinton.